German baritone, Markus Matheis, now lives in Melbourne.

 Of his recital work, FRANKFURTER NEUE PRESSE has written, With a perfect approach… no need to shy away from comparison with the world-famous baritone Thomas Hampson.
 A rare musical experience.

-He will sing Guglielmo in GERTRUDE OPERA‘s performances of COSI FAN TUTTE in the 2018 program of the YARRA VALLEY FESTIVAL and appears in the Frankfurt, GOETHE FEST-WOCHE season of Johann André’s ERWIN UND ELMIRE.
+He sang Guglielmo in GERTRUDE OPERA‘s performances of COSI FAN TUTTE in the 2018 program of the YARRA VALLEY FESTIVAL and appeared in the Frankfurt, GOETHE FEST-WOCHE season of Johann André’s ERWIN UND ELMIRE.

 Do not copy or reproduce.
 This material is provided for information only and is not intended for use as biographical material in performance programs and publicity materials.
 To arrange to receive program-ready biographical material suited to particular word-length and style requirements, please contact email@example.com